OSGeo/OSGeoLive-doc/en/overview/otb_overview.rst

 library.
 It is primarily used for processing remote sensing images such as those gathered by radars, satellites and aerial photography.
-OTB provides tools for the future optic and radar images (tridimensional aspects, changes detection, texture analysis, pattern matching, optic/radar complementarities).
+OTB provides tools for the future optic and radar images (tridimensional aspects, segmentation, classification, changes detection, texture analysis, pattern matching, optic/radar complementarities,).

 OTB has been funded the French Space Agency (CNES) in the frame of the Methodological Part of the ORFEO Accompaniement Program and has been